-Children, or older people with physical disabilities are helped with a wheelchair, crutches or medicines.
+Children or elderly with a physical disability are helped with a wheelchair, crutches or medicines.

-	People with epilepsy are supported with medication, education or vocational training.
+People with epilepsy are helped through medication, education and vocational training.

-	Deaf children are receiving lessons by a teacher who is trained in Sign Language.
-As musch as possible the students live with their families.
-If that is not possible, they may live with CBR Effata.
+Deaf children are taught by a teacher who knows sign language.
+The children live with relatives as much as possible.
+When that is not possible, they live in the centre of CBR Effata.

 Teenagers with a disability learn a skill after school such as a carpenter, tailor or welder.
 When they have finished their traineeship, they are helped to start a business independently.

 In Guinea-Bissau too, shortage of drinking water is a major problem in the dry season.
 It causes illnesses, which in turn may cause disabilities.
 The water project realizes sustainable water tanks so that families can safely store 5000 litres of water during the rainy season.

 200 water tanks were built in 2020; a number of masons are deaf.